새해 복 많이 받으세요! It’s Seollal (설날) – Lunar New Year – and 2021 is the year of the Ox!

 A favorite activity for my kids is Pumpkin Exploration.
 It’s a simple activity that is perfect for kids who like to get their hands messy and can easily allow for some additional education like counting and language-learning.
 We make a trip to our local pumpkin farm, taking our time to enjoy it and have fun (maybe even take a hay ride or pick apples if still in peak season!) and once we get home, we wash up and get ready to explore.

-While exploring the pumpkin, talk about what you see: seeds, pulp, and flesh.
+Language-Booster: While exploring the pumpkin, talk about what you see: seeds, pulp, and flesh.
 This is a perfect opportunity to introduce or review vocabulary, discuss how plants grow from seeds, and think about where healthy foods come from.

-Count the seeds you find in the pumpkin, compare quantities (how many seeds were in one half? how many in the other half? which number is greater? etc.), and make number groups (groups of 5, 10, 20…).
+Math: Count the seeds you find in the pumpkin, compare quantities (how many seeds were in one half? how many in the other half? which number is greater? etc.), and make number groups (groups of 5, 10, 20…).

 Pumpkin Diagram